7 Days in Sydney: The Itinerary That Actually Makes Sense

 Australia Travel Hub contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.
 See our Disclosure Policy for more information.

-I lived in Bondi Junction, Neutral Bay, and Mosman for a stretch, and getting around by train, bus, and ferry became second nature quickly.
+The city runs on ferries and trains, and I lived in Bondi Junction and Mosman for a stretch, so getting around by public transport became second nature fast.

-This 7-day Sydney itinerary is structured to front-load the harbour and city on Day 1 so you can settle in and get oriented, then work outward from there.
+This itinerary front-loads the harbour on Day 1 to settle in and get oriented, then works outward from there.

-Days can be swapped depending on the weather — August is Sydney’s winter, so it’s worth keeping the Blue Mountains trip for a clear day.
+Days can be swapped depending on the weather — June to August is Sydney’s winter, so it’s worth saving the Blue Mountains trip for a clear day.

 Sydney at a Glance